Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 The challenges of developing optimized and validated assays are intensified for the class of fully human monoclonal antibodies due to the high excess of human antibodies in serum in combination with the relatively low immune response expected.
 Consequently, preclinical and clinical development assays for these antibody drugs require highly specific as well as highly sensitive detection reagents to measure their pharmacokinetics and immune responses in human subjects.

-A well-designed immune response (IR) assay requires a highly specific reference antibody against which to measure an anti-drug response, and for the clinical phases of development it should ideally be one or more fully human antibodies with varying affinities and/or varying immunoglobulin subclasses in order to reflect the natural immune response.
+A well-designed immune response (IR), or ADA, assay requires a surrogate positive control or reference standard against which to measure an anti-drug response, and for the clinical phases of development it should ideally be one or more fully human antibodies with varying affinities and/or varying immunoglobulin subclasses in order to reflect the natural immune response.

 Because most therapeutic monoclonal antibodies developed today are human or humanized, the most likely immunogenic epitopes for the induction of ADAs lie within the hypervariable, complementarity determining regions (CDR) that provide the majority of the binding contacts.
 The idiotype represents the variable part of an antibody including the unique antigen binding site, and the combination of epitopes within the idiotype (i.e. the idiotopes) is unique for each antibody.
 When one antibody binds to one idiotope of another antibody it is referred to as an anti-idiotypic antibody.

 An anti-idiotypic antibody can be generated to bind specifically to one unique antibody drug.
-This highly specialized antibody can be used in a PK assay to measure the drug level in patient samples and as a positive control or reference standard in any IR assay (Figure 1).
-Traditional sources of such PK and IR assay antibodies include rodent monoclonal anti-idiotypic antibodies and primate polyclonal serum.
-More recently, phage display-derived human monoclonal antibodies have been found to be equally effective for these applications.
+This highly specialized antibody can be used in a PK assay to measure the drug level in patient samples and as a surrogate positive control or reference standard in any ADA assay (Figure 1).
+Traditional sources of such PK and ADA assay antibodies include rodent monoclonal anti-idiotypic antibodies and primate polyclonal serum.
+More recently, phage display-derived recombinant human monoclonal antibodies have been found to be equally effective for these applications.